 -

-Transitions (conditions) are shown as labeled edges connecting steps
+Transitions (conditions of type Transition) are shown as labeled edges connecting steps

 -